Croatia family holidays – WHERE TO GO IN CROATIA WITH KIDS IN 2026

 It's always helpful to know a few basic words and phrases in the local language, such as 'hello' and 'thank you'.
 It can also be a fun way for your kids to engage with the local culture and people.

-You can bet that long after the trip is over, they’ll enjoy reliving the memories of the trip by exchanging some of the Croatian words they learned.
+You can be sure that, long after the trip is over, they’ll enjoy reliving the memories of the trip by exchanging some of the Croatian words they learned.

 To give you a headstart before you visit Croatia, here are some basic Croatian words:

 We hope that you now have a clearer picture of what to expect from a family holiday in Croatia.
-Overall, Croatia, especially its smaller towns and villages, are ideal for children because of the unmatched safety, rich history, and untouched nature.
-We covered all the most important questions parents usually have before a trip to a new country, but if you have any specific questions you can reach out to us.
+Overall, Croatia is ideal for children because of the unmatched safety, kid-friendly beaches, and untouched nature.
+We have addressed the key concerns parents typically raise before travelling to a new destination, yet should any further questions arise, please do not hesitate to contact us.

-If you are already set on Croatia as your holiday destination for 2025, we wish you the very best for your time away, and to create family memories your kids will relay to your grandchildren with stars in their eyes.
+If you are already set on Croatia as your holiday destination for 2026, we wish you the very best for your time away.
+May you create family memories so vivid your kids will one day relay them to your grandchildren with stars in their eyes.

 We’re here to craft your dream Mediterranean villa escape.